krywenko/domoticz2022_a20_0penwrt19.07.7/README.md

  now add this to it

- #include <cstring>   -- humm it does not display cstring  between brackets
+ #include <cstring>   -- humm it does not display cstring  between corner brackets

  and modify the  error  from  ----> srtsrt to std::strsrt